jacobdbt2100/dbt_postgres_git_setup/README.md

 | 6    | `git checkout -b feature_branch` | Create new branch for work |
 | 7    | `git merge feature_branch`       | Merge updates to main      |

-**Example workflow in words**:

-> You edit your dbt model → `run dbt` run to test → commit your change → push to GitHub.

 ## 5. Maintenance Tips